devanshchoudhary20/koalalab/README.md

 ## API Endpoints

-The platform integrates with Mock APIs providing the following endpoints:
+The platform integrates with the Netlify-hosted Mock API providing the following endpoints:

 ### Containers
 - `GET /api/v1/containers` - List containers with search and pagination